ntartaro/hangman/README.md

 ![](https://i.imgur.com/WXpHpxL.png)

 ## List of Features
-There are several features in the game.
+There are several features in the game:
 1. Input field: The word or phrase to be guessed goes here
 2. Begin button: Starts the game with whatever text is in the input field
 3. Letter buttons: The player doing the guessing can press these one by one to try and figure out the hidden word or phrase